tpoozhikala/Bank-Churnrate/README.md

 | Marital_Status | 579 | 7.147266 |

 In order to deal with the ‘missingness’ for the above values, two datasets were created and then assessed throughout the project to assess future model performance.
 One where the above columns' null data were replaced with the categorical value or string of ‘missing’ and one where any observations in the above three columns that had null values were dropped.
 These two datasets as reference to subsequent steps are referred to respectively as ‘missing’ dataset and ‘dropped’ dataset respectively.

+## Exploratory Data Analysis:
+A comprehensive breakdown between churned vs. not churned user base is provided within as well as assessing different correlation between the target "Attrition_Flag" column and other features of both 'missing' and 'dropped' datasets.

+## Pre-Processing and Training:
+A description of avoiding the dummy variable trap and generating 70/30 test train splits for the datasets is given within

+## Modeling:
+Different models (Logistic Regression, Random Forest, Gradient Boosting, Support Vector Classifier, AdaBoost to improve Random Forest and Gradient Boosting models, and Mulit-Layer Perceptron Neural Network) were tested with the 70/30 train test split and cross validated with GridSearchCV to obtain optimal hyperparameters given a list of parameters for each associated model.
+The final best performing and easily reproducible model being the Gradient Boosting model with ROC_AUC scores of 0.92 and 0.91 for missing and dropped datasets respectively.

+## Results/Conclusion:
+Additional efforts can be made along with deploying a hyperparameterized Gradient Boosting model such as having marketing deals towards the higher to likely attrite audience of females or older demographic or efforts can be made to maximize the not churned population or younger married males with children or dependents.